ZKBitcoinToken/Testnet_Paymaster_Miner_zkBitcoin_Linux/Linux Testnet Paymaster v08/Readme.md

 chmod u+x 1zkBTCMiner.sh or right click the file -> Properities -> Permissions and check "Allow executing file as Program"

-./1zkBTCMiner.sh
+./1runPayMaster_and_Miner.sh

 to run the miner

 or

-./1zkBTCMiner.sh
+./1zkBTCMiner_No_Paymaster.sh

 Mines normally using your eth account to mint the tokens

 It should run!

-Edit the 1zkBTCMiner.sh file and _zkBitcoinMiner.conf to edit your settings
+Edit the _zkBitcoinMiner.conf file to edit your settings